Tagalog language: Dialects

 Outside of Luzon, a variety of Tagalog called Soccsksargen Tagalog (Sox-Tagalog, also called Kabacan Tagalog) is spoken in Soccsksargen, a southwestern region in Mindanao, as well as Cotabato City.
 This "hybrid" Tagalog dialect is a blend of Tagalog (including its dialects) with other languages where they are widely spoken and varyingly heard such as Hiligaynon (a regional lingua franca), Ilocano, Cebuano as well as Maguindanaon and other indigenous languages native to region, as a result of migration from Panay, Negros, Cebu, Bohol, Siquijor, Ilocandia, Cagayan Valley, Cordillera Administrative Region, Central Luzon, Calabarzon, Mindoro and Marinduque since the turn of 20th century, therefore making the region a melting pot of cultures and languages.

 Phonology

 Tagalog has 21 phonemes: 16 are consonants and 5 are vowels.
 Native Tagalog words follow CV(C) syllable structure, though more complex consonant clusters are permitted in loanwords.

 Vowels

 Tagalog has five vowels and four diphthongs.
-Tagalog originally had three vowel phonemes, //a//, //i//, and //u//.
-Tagalog is now considered to have five vowel phonemes following the introduction of two marginal phonemes from Spanish, /o/ and /e/.
+Tagalog originally had three vowel phonemes, //a//, //i//, and //u//, but changed to have five vowel phonemes following the introduction of two marginal phonemes from Spanish, /o/ and /e/.